Fox's Book of Martyrs

 person not being born independent, but having acquired

 a fortune by a mechanical employment, was ordered to be hanged.
-Just before he
+Just before he was turned

-for following the dictates of my own conscience, and defending my country and
+following the dictates of my own conscience, and defending my country and

 religion."